chirag-parmar/Face-Recognition/README.md

 # Face-Recognition
 This project was aimed at providing an interface to Microsoft's Cognitive FaceAPI.
 The interface provides controls to add and delete persons to/from a person group, faces (photos) to/from a person's database.
 It also provides controls for training a group and testing data using a camera.
-OpenCV was used to interface the camera with the python sccript.
+OpenCV was used to interface the camera with the python script.
 This project was designed to be run on a Raspberry pi.

 Instructions: